viadeo/scalavro/README.md

 ## Overview

 Interacting with Scalavro is easy from a user's perspective.
 Scalavro will use reflection to inspect some Scala type you supply and return an instance of `AvroType`.
-With this object in hand, you one or two method calls away from schema generation, type dependency graph inspection, or binary/JSON (de)serialization.
+With this object in hand, you are one or two method calls away from schema generation, type dependency graph inspection, or binary/JSON (de)serialization.

 **"Crash Course" of Major Features, for the Impatient:**